kitten/bs-flow-parser/README.md

 # bs-flow-parser

 This is [Flow's](https://github.com/facebook/flow) [parser](https://github.com/facebook/flow/tree/master/src/parser) modified
-and packages for BuckleScript.
+and packaged for BuckleScript.
 The changes that have been made are not alterations to how the Flow parser works, but simply to get it to compile, mostly due to BuckleScript's older version of OCaml.

 > NOTE: The most significant alterations can be seen by going back to this repo's commit